TestExersize/front-end-exersize/README.md

   </div>
 ```

+#### Nice to have items for the task:
+* Instruction how to build/start application
+* Tests
+* Use any js bundler
+* Fix build scripts(comments in gulpfile.js file)
+* Use ES2015

-### Your task is create one of presented ``components`` for this template app:
+### Your task is to create a ``component`` specified below for this template app:
 1. Create `comments block` component.
-Component represents scrollable area with user comments, each list item showing user name, comment created date and text of comment.
-At the bottom of component place comment input form with two fields, user name and user comment text and button 'Send'.
-Pressing button send will add new comment to existing list of comments.
-By demand from parent component should send JSON data with comments.
-Also parent component can send data to the component and it should parse and show this data properly.
+Component represents scrollable area with user comments, each list item shows user name, comment creation date and text of the comment.
+At the bottom of the component place comment input form with two fields, user name and user comment text and button 'Send'.
+Pressing 'Send' button will add new comment to the existing list of comments.
+Upon request from parent, component should send JSON data with comments.
+Also parent component can send data to the component and it should be able to parse and show the data properly.

-      JSON data structure, that this component should parse and output by demand
+      JSON data structure, which this component should parse and output upon request
   ```json
   {
     "data" : [